aidan-bailey/bzpuller.sh/README.md

 It checks all url date combinations, discarding the ones that return 404's (e.g., if you request a symbol not in that market, it'll have a result equivalent to you not requesting that symbol at all).
 If a checksum fails, both the zip file and checksum will be redownloaded and the cycle will continue (infinitely) until the checksum succeeds.

-I see two main advantages the zips have over Binance's api:
+I see two main advantages the zips have over Binance's API:
 1. No ratelimits (other than the normal DDoS protection I assume).
 2. Pair data of Spot/Futures symbols that are no longer traded on the exchanged (e.g. Luna).